 The AAPD defines special health care needs as "any physical, developmental, mental, sensory, behavioral, cognitive, or emotional impairment or limiting condition that requires medical management, health care intervention, and/or use of specialized services or programs.
 The condition may be congenital, developmental, or acquired through disease, trauma, or environmental cause and may impose limitations in performing daily self-maintenance activities or substantial limitations in a major life activity.
-Health care for individuals with special needs requires specialized knowledge acquired by additional training, as well as increased awareness and attention, adaptation, and accommodative measures beyond what are considered routine."
+Health care for individuals with special needs requires specialized knowledge, as well as increased awareness and attention, adaptation, and accommodative measures beyond what are considered routine."3

 Individuals with SHCN may be at an increased risk for oral diseases throughout their lifetime.^{2,4-6} Oral diseases can have a direct and devastating impact on the health and quality of life of those with certain systemic health problems or conditions.
-Patients with compromised immunity (eg, leukemia or other malignancies, human immunodeficiency virus) or cardiac conditions associated with endocarditis may be especially vulnerable to the effects of oral diseases.7 Patients with mental, developmental, or physical disabilities who do not have the ability to understand, assume responsibility for, or cooperate with preventive oral health practices are susceptible as well.8 Oral health is an inseparable part of general health and well-being.4
+Patients with compromised immunity (e.g., leukemia or other malignancies, human immunodeficiency virus) or cardiac conditions associated with endocarditis may be especially vulnerable to the effects of oral diseases.7 Patients with mental, developmental, or physical disabilities who do not have the ability to understand, assume responsibility for, or cooperate with preventive oral health practices are susceptible as well.8 Oral health is an inseparable part of general health and well-being.4

-SHCN also includes disorders or conditions which manifest only in the orofacial complex (eg, amelogenesis imperfecta, dentinogenesis imperfecta, cleft lip/palate, oral cancer).
+SHCN also includes disorders or conditions which manifest only in the orofacial complex (e.g., amelogenesis imperfecta, dentinogenesis imperfecta, cleft lip/palate, oral cancer).
 While these patients may not exhibit the same physical or communicative limitations of other patients with SHCN, their needs are unique, impact their overall health, and require oral health care of a specialized nature.

-According to the US Census Bureau, approximately 36.3 million Americans have a disability, with about two-thirds of these individuals having a severe disability.
-The proportion of children in the US with SHCN is estimated to be 18%, approximately 12.5 million.
-Because of improvements in medical care, patients with SHCN will continue to grow in number; many of the formerly acute and fatal diagnoses have become chronic and manageable conditions.
-The Americans with Disabilities Act (AwDA) defines the dental office as a place of public accommodation.
-Thus, dentists are obligated to be familiar with these regulations and ensure compliance.
-Failure to accommodate patients with SHCN could be considered discrimination and a violation of federal and/or state law.
-Regulations require practitioners to provide physical access to an office (eg, wheelchair ramps, disabled-parking spaces); however, individuals with SHCN can face many barriers to obtaining oral health care.
+According to the U.S. Census Bureau, approximately 37.9 million Americans have a disability, with about two-thirds of these individuals having a severe disability.9 The proportion of children in the U.S. with SHCN is estimated to be 18 percent, approximately 12.5 million.10 Because of improvements in medical care, patients with SHCN will continue to grow in number; many of the formerly acute and fatal diagnoses have become chronic and manageable conditions.
+The Americans with Disabilities Act (AwDA) defines the dental office as a place of public accommodation.11 Thus, dentists are obligated to be familiar with these regulations and ensure compliance.